Spending money to get my time back has been one of the best uses of my capital.

 Furthermore, if you’re spending a mere ten hours of that time on a revenue-generating activity, you’ll make your money spent back and then some.

 To be clear, I'm not mandating that you outsource these things -- only suggesting that you can consider outsourcing things that you hate, in order to free up resources.
-Some (weird) people LOVE cleaning -- for them, it wouldn't make sense to outsource it.
+Some people LOVE cleaning (can't relate) -- for them, it wouldn't make sense to outsource it.

 Determine what will most dramatically impact your quality of life, what absolute makes you miserable that you would pay to never have to do again, and work from there.